 For this course, students will study photojournalism using still cameras for half of the semester, and photojournalism using video cameras for the other half of the semester.
 Each portion of the course is approximately 8 weeks.
 Students will have a different instructor for each portion of the class.
 The grades for the two sections will be averaged at the end of the semester for the final course grade.
-The schedule below is subject to change during the semester.
+The schedule below is subject to change during the semester depending on student progress.

-WEEK 1: Syllabus; gold cards

-Intro to the camera; obtaining an exposure

-(MONDAY, SEPTEMBER 1 LABOR DAY- NO CLASS)

-WEEK 2: Exposure review; Photoshop; submitting work on the server.

-WEEK 3: Depth of Field

-WEEK 4: Composition

-WEEK 5: Lighting

-WEEK 6: Action and Movement

-WEEK 7: Ethics

-WEEK 8: Review for exam; Exam

-NOTE:

-Wednesday October 15 M/W Still photography students switch to video portion of Jour 3300 and video students switch to stills portion

-Students in second half of course follow above schedule Week 1-8, with the exception of the Labor Day and final exam.
+- WEEK 1: Syllabus; gold cards; Intro to the camera, In Class assignment 1 - WEEK 2: Exposure; Photoshop; submitting work on the server; Photo Assignment #1 - WEEK 3: Depth of Field; Photo Assignment #2 - WEEK 4: Composition, Photo Assignment #3 and In Class #1 - WEEK 5: Event Shooting, Photo Assignment #4 - WEEK 6: Action and Movement Photo Assignment #5 and In Class #2 - WEEK 7: Ethics - WEEK 8: Review for exam; Exam